JamesKindon/jkindon.github.io/_posts/2022-05-30-microsoft-azure-snapshot-replication-framework.md

 *  `isAzureRunbook` The designed operational model for this runbook (Defaults to `true`)
 *  `LogPath` Logpath output for all operations – valid when not running as a runbook primarily
 *  `LogRollover` Number of days before logfiles are rolled over.
 Default is `5`

+Assign a schedule and off you go.
+All output will be pushed to the console so you can review it appropriately.

 [![SnapReplicate]({{site.baseurl}}/assets/img/microsoft-azure-snapshot-replication-framework/SnapReplicate.png)]({{site.baseurl}}/assets/img/microsoft-azure-snapshot-replication-framework/SnapReplicate.png)